DIDSR/DICaugment/README.md

 ## Features

-dicaugment offers the following key features:
+DICaugment offers the following key features:

 - 3D-specific augmentation techniques: The package includes a variety of augmentation methods specifically designed for volumetric 3D images, such as CT scans.
 These techniques can be used to augment data and improve model generalization.
 The package was designed to incorporate the metadata availble in DICOM headers, allowing users to create transformations that are consistent with an image's acquisition parameters.